Category:

 Awards and Accolades

 Hartley has won numerous awards over her long-spanning career in the adult entertainment industry.
 She has won nine Adult Video News Awards, including Best Actress for Debbie Duz Dishes, 1987's Best Couples Sex Scene Film for Amanda By Night II, Best Supporting Actress for The Last X-Rated Movie, Best Specialty tape for "Nina Hartley's Guide to Spanking," and others.
 She has also won seven XRCO Awards.
 In 1988, she won the Free Speech Coalition Lifetime Achievement Award.
-She is a three-time winner of the FOXE Female Fan Favorite for the consecutive years 1990, '91, and '92.
-In 2014, she won the Fanny Lifetime Achievement Award and in 2019 won the XBIZ Award for Best Non-Sex Acting Performance for her appearance on "Future Darkly: Artifamily."
+She is a three-time winner of the FOXE Female Fan Favorite for the consecutive years 1990, 1991, and 1992.
+In 2014, she won the Fanny Lifetime Achievement Award, and in 2019, she won the XBIZ Award for Best Non-Sex Acting Performance for her appearance on "Future Darkly: Artifamily."

 Personal Life

 In her private life, Hartley is bisexual.
 She was in a relationship with both a man and a woman from 1981 to 2000.
-She married her male partner in 1986 and they got divorced in 2003.
-The year after her divorce was finalized, she married porn director Ira Levine and they remain in an openly polyamorous relationship.
+She married her male partner in 1986, and they divorced in 2003.
+The year after her divorce was finalized, she married porn director Ira Levine, and they remain in an openly polyamorous relationship.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.